futianfan/GenoCraft/single-cell/STAR.md

               /path/to/alignedReads.bam
 ```

-- **gene_id** is used to aggregate counts by gene identifiers from GTF.
+- **featureCounts** is used here to summarize gene expression levels from the aligned reads.

 ## 5. Analyzing in R

-After obtaining your counts matrix, load it into R for downstream analysis using tools like Seurat or SingleCellExperiment:
+**Load your data into R and start your analysis using Seurat or other tools:**

 ```r
 library(Seurat)